Call Now: 201-986-8300 | [email protected]

 Teens’ inexperience behind the wheel makes them most vulnerable to distraction incidents (Texting, Dropping the Phone, Eating, and Drinking) Statistics show that one out of three teens that are used to doing so while driving.
-Research has shown that dialing a phone number while driving increases a teen’s risk of crashing by six times, and texting while driving increases the risk by 23 times.
-Talking or texting on the phone takes teen’s focus off the task of driving, and significantly diminishes their
+Research has shown that dialing a phone number while driving increases a teen’s risk of crashing by six times, and texting while at Paramus Driving School NJ increases the risk by 23 times.
+Talking or texting on the phone takes teen’s focus off the task of driving Classes Adults, and significantly diminishes their

 ability to react to a roadway hazard, incident, or weather conditions.

-The consequences of breaking the law include a trip to jail, the loss of a driver’s license, and dozens of other expenses including attorney fees, court costs, insurance surcharges, and fines, approximately 30 people die every day in crashes that involve a driver impaired by alcohol and added to that are that multitasking while driving.
+The consequences of breaking the law include a trip to jail, the loss of a driver’s license, and dozens of other expenses including attorney fees, court costs, insurance surcharges, and fines, approximately 30 people die every day in crashes that involve a driver impaired by alcohol and added to that are that multitasking Behind-the-wheel driving training.

 Recently a young lady hit a Dump Truck head-on in front of her high school and there were not any skid marks.
 Officers were unable to remove the body from the car due to the significant impact.